-Alaska is a big country.
 From east to west, Alaska covers a lot of ground, making the distance between Russia and Alaska bigger.
 However, the closest distance between mainland Alaska and mainland Russia is only 55 miles.
-The distance is even shorter from Russia’s Big Diomede Island and the U.S’s Little Diomede Island and is just 2.4 miles.
+The distance is even shorter from Russia’s Big Diomede Island and the U.S.’s Little Diomede Island and is just 2.4 miles.

-If one measure from Alaska’s southeastern border near Annette to the most southern point on Russia’s west coast, near Botchinsky State Nature, Preserve, the distance is 3,700 miles.
+If one measure from Alaska’s southeastern border near Annette to the southern point on Russia’s west coast, near Botchinsky State Nature, Preserve, the distance is 3,700 miles.

 The Pacific Ocean’s northernmost part is the Bering Sea, and it splits into a shallower area both in the north and east.
 In the south and the west, it has a deep section.
 Direct access from the Pacific Ocean to the Arctic Ocean is given by the Bering Strait.

 Moreover, in the northernmost Russian territory and the Alaska territory lies the Chukchi Sea.
-The icy water in between both Russia and Alaska remains frozen for much of the year.
+The icy water between both Russia and Alaska remains frozen for much of the year.
 The waterbody between Alaska and Russia is only navigable between July and October.